 Get the Personal Access Token (PAT)

-The ESO ClusterSecretStore needs to have the right to fetch secrets from the Secret Manager, so we need to get a PAT, the token.
+The ESO ClusterSecretStore needs the permission to fetch secrets from Secret Manager, so you’ll need a token (PAT).

 Path parameters